 To balance out the strong jawline, you need thick and sharp eyebrows.
 The trendy Kardashian styled brows work best with this shape.

-How to get them: You should focus on the angle the most when fillin in your eyebrows, you can even go for a slighlty darker shade of pencil.
+How to get perfect brows: You should focus on the angle the most when filling in your eyebrows, you can even go for a slightly darker shade of pencil.
 Tweeze the top part of the tail starting right after the peak to make the angle as sharp as possible, but there’s no need for thinning out the rest of the arch.
 Also, long hairs add to the texture, so you don’t have to groom them.

 An alternative is a curved shape that is more rounded than sharp.
 A smoothly rounded arch will soften any particularly strong feature.
 Avoid thin eyebrows.